AtakanTurgut/git.controller.doc/README.md

 ```
 ![](pictures/gitclone.PNG)

-- By Forking, we can add other users Repos as Repo to our own account.
+- By Forking, you can add other users Repos as Repo to your own account.
-- Then we can see it in our `Local Repo` using `git clone` command from our Repo.
+- Then you can see it in your `Local Repo` using `git clone` command from your Repo.

 To add developers to a Private Repo: